Title

 The FDA Circular No. 2014-025 establishes updated guidelines for the licensing of drugstores and pharmacies, streamlining application processes, enhancing transparency through electronic transactions, and outlining compliance requirements for safety and quality in drug distribution.

-The primary purpose is to update and streamline regulatory approaches in licensing drug establishments, provide faster public access to drug products, and promote transparency through the use of electronic transactions.
+To update and streamline licensing of drug establishments, provide faster access of drug products to the public, and promote transparency through universal use of electronic transaction, consistent with Administrative Order No. 2014-0034.

-The RMP outlines how the establishment will identify, characterize, prevent, or minimize risks related to drugs, including pharmacovigilance activities and interventions to manage such risks.
+A general RMP for the establishment describing how it will identify, characterize, prevent or minimize risks related to the products it engages with, including pharmacovigilance activities and interventions to manage risks.

-Variations include Major Variation (change of ownership, transfer of location, additional activity), Minor Variation a Prior Approval (expansion of establishment, change of business name, zonal change in address), and Minor Variation a Notification (change of pharmacist or pharmacy assistant, deletion of activity).
+Major Variation includes: change of ownership, transfer of location, and additional activity.
+Minor Variation with prior approval includes: expansion of establishment, change of business name, and zonal change in address.
+Minor Variation with notification includes: change of pharmacist or pharmacy assistant, and deletion of activity.

 Analyze Cases Smarter, Faster